 Japan inquired regarding HCRs 1 and 2 as demonstrated in PIMPLE, noting that using a scalar of 1.0, future projections show stable pole and line catch but increasing purse seine catch in areas 6, 7, and 8.
 Japan noted that purse seine catch in 2012 was very high, while pole and line catch was low, and asked why purse seine catch is increasing even though scalar is maintained at 1.0?

 SSP stated that the HCR uses a catch or effort multiplier.
+The assumption is that purse seine is managed through effort, so the HCR output is used to adjust the future purse seine effort relative to 2012.
+Pole and line is assumed to be managed through catch limits, so the multiplier is applied to the 2012 catch.
+With a scalar of 1.0, the pole and line catch is maintained at the same 2012 level and the purse seine effort is held at 2012 effort levels.
+The realised catch in the purse seine fisheries depends on the vulnerable biomass and the fishing effort.
 SSP noted this shows the result of catch vs. effort management.
 For some HCRs that set scalars above 1, it may be that some catches for pole and line increase while those of purse seine do not; it is not easy to predict what will happened using the differing management approaches.

 The EU noted the SMD process helped to build trust in the work undertaken over many years.
 It inquired how the various improvements that have been introduced in the latest stock assessments could be influential or trigger a need to update the current MSE framework built for skipjack, and inquired whether SSP needed to update any of the current framework (e.g., the estimation model)?
 Regarding the information shown comparing different HCRs, the EU noted that there are some instances where a number of HCRs behave in a similar manner for a large number of PIs.
 It inquired if SSP had suggestions on how to develop objective metrics that could help in discriminating between similar HCRs based on the PIs?